ChiaraCati/FlooData/README.md

 **N-Triples** files needed to be pre-processed and parsed into data frames.
-To accomplish this, we developed a script [rdf_parse.py](software/rdf_parser.py) to merge the ReNDi and Luoghi data and create three data frames containing data on hydrogeological disruptions, reparations and their financing.
+To accomplish this, we developed a script [rdf_parse.py](software/rdf_parser.py) to merge the ReNDi and Luoghi data and create three sets containing hydrogeological disruptions, reparations and their financing.
-The script uses the rdflib to parse the .nt files, and through class "typology", it gathers the main subjects we want to retrieve: instabilities, interventions(financings), and repairs.
+The script uses rdflib to parse the .nt files, and through class "typology", it gathers the main subjects we want to retrieve: instabilities, interventions(financings), and repairs.
 Then for each subject, we extracted the predicates co-occurring with it and used them as labels for creating the data frame's columns.

-For each column to be created we iterated triples formed as <*Subject*><*Column label*><*object*> and select the corresponding object as that cell value.
+For each column to be created we iterated triples formed as <*Subject*><*Column label*><*Object*> and select the corresponding object as that cell value.
 For inserting geographical data, we started from ReNDiS lots locations and queried the Luoghi dataset looking for their labels, province, latitude and longitude.

 The resulting data frames were temporarily saved in .csv format for later merging with other datasets.

 **DBF** files have been converted automatically into CSV files using the software [dbfconv.py](software/dbfconv.py) developed for this purpose.
-The software converts the files keeping their original names using the dbf_read library's DBF method to open this kind of file saved in .csv format.
+The software converts the files keeping their original names using the dbf_read library's DBF method to open this kind of file.
+Finally, we saved it in .csv format.
 #### Merging

 The second step consists of the merging of the JSON and CSV files.

 The original data has been mashed-up to create three datasets in FlooDatas's catalogue.

-Using our software actions.py and territory .py, we created respectively **MD1**and **MD3**.
+Using our software [actions.py](software/actions.py) and [territory.py](software/territory.py), we created respectively **MD1** and **MD3**.

 * **actions.py** selects all Emilia-Romagna's projects (subsetting the original dataset when necessary, e.g., DF1), and constructs the columns based on the information we selected from source data frames.
 Resulting df is then saved into .json and .csv format for future visualization and consultation purposes.

 * **territory.py** is fed with *DF6*.
 Here we select interesting classes from IdroGeo's datasets such as percentages of risk and attention percentages of families, enterprises and cultural heritage.
-To create MD3 we crossed place names contained in D6 with data in *D10* to find municipalities' latitude and longitude coordinates.
+To create MD3 we crossed place names contained in D6 with data in *D9* to find municipalities' latitude and longitude coordinates.

 Finally, we have  produced **MD2** by selecting and giving standard names to columns representing the data necessary for our project.